merguriev/SelfPortal/README.md

 > There are two common issues in the installation proccess:
 1. While executing vmware-install.pl file you will be prompted to install required dependencies.
 When you will agree to do this - each dependency will be install for 1-2 minutes.
 But one of them, called Soap::Lite will be installed. Нажать Ctrl+C один раз.

 2. Perl will throw warnings, until you change one line at /usr/share/perl/<version>/VMware/VICommon.pm, where <version> is a version of your Perl.
+For 6.0 - it was a line #2332.

 Original line:
 ```Perl